simplefoc/Arduino-FOC-reaction-wheel-inverted-pendulum/README.md

 ---- | ---- | ---- | ----

 The only important thing is that the pendulum base is fixed, everything else is the design choice :D

+# Arduino code
+The full arduino code is in the `Arduino` directory.
+### Required libraries
+The code used for this project is based on the Arduino [SimpleFOC library](https://github.com/askuric/Arduino-FOC).

+To install the library, you can follow the steps on the [link](https://askuric.github.io/Arduino-FOC/library_download).
+The code additionally uses the [PciManager](https://github.com/prampec/arduino-pcimanager) library for software interrupts, since Arduino Uno doesn't have enough hardware interrupt pins.

+### Running the code
+Once you have installed the libraries, just download the code of the `simplefoc_inverted_pendulim.ino` connect the motor, encoders and the power supply and upload the code to the arduino.

+# Contact
+Feel free to leave the issue if you experience any problems setting up this project!